 1924 Opening night of George White's Scandals of 1924, which features a score by George Gershwin, including "Somebody Loves Me."
-It will run 192 performances at the Apollo Theatre.
+It runs 192 performances at the Apollo Theatre.

-1970 The midpoint between heaven and earth is a Steambath, according to Bruce Jay Friedman's new comedy, opening today at the Truck and Warehouse Theatre.
-Anthony Perkins stars in and directs this production, which also features Hector Elizondo as a bath attendant who turns out to be God.
-Steambath will run for 127 performances.
+1970 The midpoint between heaven and earth is a Steambath, according to Bruce Jay Friedman's new comedy, opening at the Truck and Warehouse Theatre.
+Anthony Perkins stars in and directs the production, which also features Hector Elizondo as a bath attendant who turns out to be God.
+Steambath runs for 127 performances.

-1999 Nothing says New York like Naked Boys Singing!, the musical revue conceived and directed by Robert Schrock which begins performances at The Actors' Playhouse Off-Broadway today.
-The show, which celebrates nudity in sketches and songs written by various writers, actually started in Los Angeles With songs like "Perky Little Porn Star," "Muscle Addiction," and "Nothin' But the Radio On," the show's biggest draw isn't Carl D. White's costume design.
+1999 Nothing says New York like Naked Boys Singing!, the musical revue conceived and directed by Robert Schrock, which begins performances at The Actors' Playhouse Off-Broadway.
+The show, which celebrates nudity in sketches and songs written by various writers, actually started in Los Angeles.
+With songs like "Perky Little Porn Star," "Muscle Addiction," and "Nothin' But the Radio On," the show's biggest draw isn't Carl D. White's costume design.

 2010 The Shakespeare in the Park production of The Merchant of Venice, starring Al Pacino as Shylock, opens at the Delacorte Theater.
 Directed by Daniel Sullivan, it co-stars Lily Rabe as Portia.
-The production will transfer to Broadway a few months later for a limited engagement.
+The production transfers to Broadway a few months later for a limited engagement.

 More of Today's Birthdays: John Gay (1685-1732).
 Lena Horne (1917-2010).
 Willa Kim (1917-2016).
 James Goldman (1927-1998).
 Harry Blackstone (1934-1997).
 David Garrison (b.
 1952).
 David Alan Grier (b.
 1955).